Bake to the roots

 Bake Together – The Baking Surprise

 I used pink oranges for this delicious orange tart.
-I know, you can’t see that they are pink, but the label on the box said pink oranges :P Somehow I am never lucky with that kind of “special” oranges.
-The pink ones are never pink and the blood oranges are never bloody :P It doesn’t matter anyway – you can make this tart with any kind of oranges.
-The color at the end will probably not make a big difference, no matter what you use.
+I know you can’t see that they are pink, but the label on the package said pink oranges.
+Somehow I am never lucky with that kind of »special« oranges.
+The pink ones are never pink and the blood oranges are never bloody.
+It doesn’t matter anyway – you can make this tart with any kind of oranges.
+The color at the end will probably not make a big difference, regardless of what you use.

 Orange Tart with Caramelized Oranges | Bake to the roots